-Child Sexual Exploitation is a form of sexual abuse where children are sexually exploited for money, power or status.
-It can involve violent, humiliating and degrading sexual assaults.
-In some cases, young people are persuaded or forced into exchanging sexual activity for money, drugs, gifts, affection or status.
-Consent cannot be given, even where a child may believe they are voluntarily engaging in sexual activity with the person who is exploiting them.
-Child sexual exploitation does not always involve physical contact and can happen online.
-A significant number of children who are victims of sexual exploitation go missing from home, care and education at some point.
+- It can happen online as well as in person. - Consent cannot be given, even where a child may believe they are voluntarily engaging in sexual activity with the person who is exploiting them. - A significant number of children who are victims of sexual exploitation go missing from home, care and education at some point.

-Some of the following signs may be indicators of sexual exploitation: Children who appear with unexplained gifts or new possessions;
+Some of the following signs may be indicators of sexual exploitation:

+Children who appear with unexplained gifts or new possessions:

-- Children who associate with other young people involved in exploitation; - Children who have older boyfriends or girlfriends; - Children who suffer from sexually transmitted infections or become pregnant; - Children who suffer from changes in emotional well-being; - · Children who misuse drugs and alcohol; - · Children who go missing for periods of time or regularly come home late; and - Children who regularly miss school or education or do not take part in education.
+- Children who associate with other young people involved in exploitation; - Children who have older boyfriends or girlfriends; - Children who suffer from sexually transmitted infections or become pregnant; - · Children who suffer from changes in emotional well-being; - · Children who misuse drugs and alcohol; - Children who go missing for periods of time or regularly come home late; and - Children who regularly miss school or education or do not take part in education.

-So-called 'honour-based' violence (HBV) encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
+So-called 'honour-based' abuse (HBA) encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
 All forms of so called HBV are abuse (regardless of the motivation) and should be handled and escalated as such.
 If in any doubts staff should speak to the designated safeguarding lead.

 Domestic Violence Domestic Violence is a safeguarding and child protection issue.
 Any child who has been witness to or involved in incidents of domestic violence will have suffered a degree of trauma, and is likely to be at risk of emotional damage and/or physical injury.
-Allegations domestic violence or risk of witnessing such incidents will be referred to the Duty and Assessment Team
+Allegations domestic violence or risk of witnessing such incidents will be referred to the Duty and Assessment Team.